 Is it legal to record phone calls?

-Call recording laws in the US and Canada
+Call recording laws in US states

 Most states in the US have one-party consent for recording calls.
-This means, only one person needs to agree to the call being recorded (which is usually the person who makes the call).
+This means only one person needs to agree to the call being recorded (which is usually the person who makes the call).

 - California